-- Leisure Contract Risk Fund This fund was created through additional savings which were above the Council's original target.
-The fund is used to manage the financial impact of property defects which are over and above those included within the leisure contract. - MMI Reserve In March 2012 the Supreme Court on the Employers' Liability Policy Trigger Litigation relating to Mesothelioma Claims ruled that the insurer, Municipal Mutual Insurance (MMI) who was at risk at the time of the employee's exposure to asbestos was liable to pay compensation for the employee's Mesothelioma.
+- Leisure Contract Risk Fund The fund is used to manage property costs which are over and above those included within the leisure contract which may result in the provider claiming for loss of income during periods of property upgrade. - MMI Reserve In March 2012 the Supreme Court on the Employers' Liability Policy Trigger Litigation relating to Mesothelioma Claims ruled that the insurer, Municipal Mutual Insurance (MMI) who was at risk at the time of the employee's exposure to asbestos was liable to pay compensation for the employee's Mesothelioma.
 The Council received information relating to possible MMI claims and a provision was created for these.
 In addition, a reserve was established to provide for potential future claims not currently included within the provision created. - Insurance Reserve The Council operates a self-funding arrangement on its insurance liability policies.
 An Insurance Reserve has been established for potential future insurance claims not currently provided for within the insurance provision. - Private Finance Initiative The Council receives support from the Government in the form of PFI grant that is paid on an annuity basis.
 In previous years, where the funding available is in excess of the contract payments to be made in the year, the surplus is transferred to an earmarked PFI reserve.
 This reserve is called upon in future years when contract payments exceed funding available. - Council Tax Reserve Reliefs Reserve This funding relates to the timing of income being received in relation to court costs on council tax.
 As the number of court cases varies from year to year this income is being set aside to ensure that a fixed revenue budget can be financed over the medium term.